 I gave up on D’Agata on the second page of The Lifespan of a Fact (2012, co-authored with Jim Fingal).
 Curious about the anthology The Lost Origins of the Essay (2009), I just looked at Amazon to see what D’Agata says about Thomas Browne.
 A sourceless sentence that D’Agata presents as George Orwell’s made me curious:

 It is Browne’s introspection which shifted us from the outside world of rhetoric, to the inner and private world of mystery and wonder.It turns out that the sentence is impossible to find online.
+As far as I can tell, it cannot be found in Orwell’s work.
 And it turns out that a reviewer wondered about this very sentence in 2010.
 I did find a version of the sentence in David Shields‘s Reality Hunger: A Manifesto (2010):

 It is Sir Thomas Browne’s introspection that shifted us from the outside world of rhetoric to the inner and private world of mystery and wonder.In Shields’s book the sentence is attributed only to “Orwell,” without further detail.
 Shields quotes from or cites D’Agata frequently.
 I think it’s reasonable to wonder whether the sentence about Browne is really from Orwell.
 Surely D’Agata must know.